callstats-io/callstats.java/README.md

 # callstats.java
-A java library for integrating infrastructure components like the jitsi-videobridge.
+A java library for integrating infrastructure components like the jitsi-videobridge with callstats.io

 Bridge Metrics -  http://www.callstats.io/bridge-metrics/